Profinite rigidity of fibring: Applications

 \begin{defn} Let $R$ and $\cald$ be skew-fields, let $G$ be a locally indicable group, and let $\psi\colon RG\to \cald$ be a ring homomorphism.
 The pair $(\cald,\psi)$ is \emph{Hughes-free} if \begin{enumerate} \item $\cald$ is generated by $\psi(RG)$ as a skew-field, that is, $\langle\psi(RG)\rangle=\cald$; \item for every finitely generated subgroup $H\leqslant G$, every normal subgroup $N\triangleleft H$ with $H/N\cong \ZZ$, and every set of elements $h_1,\dots,h_n\in H$ lying in distinct cosets of $N$, the sum

-is direct. \end{enumerate} By \cite{Hughes1970}, if such a pair $(\cald,\psi)$ exists, then $\cald$ is unique up to $RG$-algebra isomorphism.
+is direct. \end{enumerate} By Ian Hughes \cite{Hughes1970}, for fixed $R$ and $G$, if such a pair $(\cald,\psi)$ exists, then $\cald$ is unique up to $RG$-algebra isomorphism.
 In this case we denote $\cald$ by $\cald_{RG}$. \end{defn} (Like the property, the Hughes mentioned here and the first author are free of any of relation.)

 The following result is due to Jaikin-Zapirain.

 \begin{prop}\emph{\cite[Corollary~1.3]{Jaikin2021}} If $G$ is a RFRS group and $R$ is a skew-field, then $\cald_{RG}$ exists and it is the universal division ring of fractions of $RG$. \end{prop}